TaskaRaine/Ore-Crystals/README.md

 Breaking particle logic has been moved to the crystal/obelisk blocks.
 When broken via normal means, these blocks will now also break with glowy particles.

+Ore Crystals is no longer reliant on the Item Lights mod for item illumination.
+This functionality is now available in vanilla Vintage Story.

 Further particle tweaks.

 #### Version 1.3.6